Autonomous Continual Learning for Environment Adaptation of Computer-Use Agents: Experiments

-A higher value indicates fewer parameters are updated during training.
-We set the tolerance $\varepsilon$ to $1\times10^{-5}$, following \citet{mukherjee2025reinforcement}.

-As shown in Figure~\ref{fig:sparsity}, although sparsity gradually decreases as training progresses, both the LLM backbone and the vision encoder remain highly sparse overall, with around 80\% of parameters showing no significant changes.
-This high sparsity helps explain why the agent can continually learn in target environments while largely preserving performance on others.
-Moreover, the two components exhibit distinct layer-wise patterns: the LLM backbone maintains relatively uniform sparsity across middle and upper layers (Layers~3–27), whereas the vision encoder becomes increasingly sparse with depth, indicating that updates are mainly concentrated in lower layers.
+As shown in Figure~\ref{fig:sparsity}, although sparsity gradually decreases over training, both the LLM backbone and vision encoder remain highly sparse, with around 80\% of parameters unchanged.
+This helps explain why the agent can continually learn in target environments while preserving performance on others.
+Moreover, the two components exhibit distinct layer-wise patterns: the LLM backbone maintains relatively uniform sparsity across middle and upper layers (Layers~3–27), whereas the vision encoder becomes increasingly sparse with depth.
 We also observe a striking contrast in the early layers of the two modules.
 The first one to two layers of the LLM backbone exhibit unusually high sparsity, whereas the first layer of the vision encoder shows much lower sparsity.
-This asymmetry suggests that early vision layers, responsible for low-level visual perception, require stronger adaptation in new environments, while early LLM layers are less directly involved in environment-specific perception or decision making.
+This asymmetry suggests that early vision layers, responsible for low-level visual perception, require stronger adaptation in new environments, while early LLM layers are less involved in environment-specific perception or decision making.
+We leave understanding why RL yields sparse updates and how this naturally mitigates forgetting to future work.